tsatria03/CookyCraze/docks/readme.txt

 100 means it always fires when chosen, and 50 means it fires roughly half the time.
 Set to 0 to effectively disable this event without removing it from the file.

+Note that this value works alongside the global event settings in the game settings, not instead of them.
+There are two master enable checkboxes, one for auto baking events and one for manual baking events.
+If either is disabled, no events fire for that baking mode at all regardless of this value.
+There are also two global chance sliders that apply on top of the per-event chance, so setting this to 100 does not guarantee the event fires if the global slider reduces the overall frequency.

 description
 The message spoken to the player when this event fires.